-We have teamed up with our friends in town at the MAD Museum, Stratford Butterfly Farm, Canal & River Tours and the Royal Shakespeare Theatre to offer education groups the opportunity to visit our attractions and save money with our money saving education joint tickets.
+We have teamed up with our friends in town at the MAD Museum and Stratford Butterfly Farm, the Guild Chapel and Stratford Town Walk to offer education groups the opportunity to visit our attractions and save money with our money saving education joint tickets.

 The MAD Museum is a quirky attraction displaying interactive pieces of mechanical art, in particular: kinetic art & automata.
 It is where clever design meets outrageous inventions.
 Visitors are encouraged to interact with weird and wonderful mechanical contraptions made by artists from all around the world.
 As well as a lot of fun, The MAD Museum demonstrates inspirational creativity and clever, often witty design.
 It supports the STEM subjects (Science, Technology, Engineering and Maths) and Art and Design.
 Overall, The MAD Museum is a fantastic playground for adults and a perfect treasure-trove for inquisitive kids.